 Medication abortion is also known as medical abortion, the abortion pill, or RU486.
 It involves the use of two types of medications: mifepristone, which blocks progesterone needed for a pregnancy to continue, and misoprostol, which causes uterine contractions and the cervix to open to induce an abortion.
-Medication abortions comprise an estimated 39% of all nonhospital abortions in the U.S. Mifepristone is taken either in the clinic or at home, while misoprostol is always provided for the patient to take at home.
+Medication abortions comprise an estimated 39% of all nonhospital abortions in the U.S.1 Mifepristone is taken either in the clinic or at home, while misoprostol is always provided for the patient to take at home.

-Risk Evaluation and Mitigation Strategy (REMS) requires, among other stipulations, that mifepristone is dispensed directly from a health care facility rather than prescribed to patients using a pharmacy.
-Mifepristone is the only one of 20,000 drugs that requires clinician dispensing by the FDA.
+Risk Evaluation and Mitigation Strategy (REMS) requires, among other stipulations, that mifepristone is dispensed directly from a health care facility rather than prescribed to patients using a pharmacy.2 Mifepristone is the only one of 20,000 FDA-regulated medications that requires in-person dispensation but can be taken at home.

-New national guidance states that medication abortion can be provided without pre-abortion ultrasounds or exams.
-This has become especially relevant during the COVID-19 pandemic, when many providers have adopted these "no-test" protocols to help prevent the spread of COVID-19.
-Additionally, followup evaluation to rule out ongoing pregnancy can be conducted without an in-person clinic visit.7-9
+New national guidance states that medication abortion can be provided without pre-abortion ultrasounds or exams.^{3,4} This has become especially relevant during the COVID-19 pandemic, when many providers have adopted these "no-test" protocols to help prevent the spread of COVID-19.^{5,6} Additionally, followup evaluation to rule out ongoing pregnancy can be conducted without an in-person clinic visit.^{7-9}

 Medication abortion is highly safe and effective up to 11 weeks of pregnancy.
 Different medication abortion regimens are effective later in pregnancy.
 Most people having a medication abortion will experience heavy bleeding and cramping.
-Side effects can include nausea, vomiting, diarrhea, headache, dizziness, and fever, but these are generally tolerable and resolve without medical treatment.10-13
+Side effects can include nausea, vomiting, diarrhea, headache, dizziness, and fever, but these are generally tolerable and resolve without medical treatment.^{10-13}